AElfProject/aelf-docs/docs/resources/whitepaper-2/ai-integration-points-in-the-aelf-ecosystem/developer-and-user-experience/index.md

 ### Enhancing Accessibility and Usability

 By integrating NLP into its platform, aelf intends to significantly enhance the accessibility and usability of blockchain technology.
-This democratization of technology enables a broader audience to participate in the blockchain ecosystem, driving adoption and innovation.
+This democratisation of technology enables a broader audience to participate in the blockchain ecosystem, driving adoption and innovation.
 For example, consider a user who wants to set up a simple DeFi contract for staking tokens.
 Instead of hiring a developer, the owner can use an NLP-driven interface to describe the terms of the contract.
 The system interprets these terms and generates a smart contract that handles the various staking functionalities, ensuring that the DeFi protocol works as intended and most importantly, secure.

 ### Real-Time Feedback and Validation